 Bungalow | 2 bedrooms | sleeps 4

-Pleasant privately owned semi-detached bungalow well positioned in the garden surroundings of the 'Weston Bay Holiday Village' in the hamlet of Weston, near Sidmouth.
+Pleasant privately owned semi-detached bungalow well positioned in the garden surroundings of the 'Stoneleigh/Weston Bay Holiday Village' in the hamlet of Weston, near Sidmouth.

 A keen walkers' paradise with superb cliff top walks and National Trust Weston beach, which is accessible by a hillside pathway 20 minutes.
 15-20 miles from Exmouth, Exeter and Dorset's Lyme Regis.